UWPRG/mftoid-rev-residues/README.md

 ### INSTRUCTIONS

-Download the CHARMM36 forcefield from the MacKerell Lab website; there's been some updates between February 2021 and July 2022 on forcefield file structure.
-We have been using the February 2021 version of the FF and older.
+Download the CHARMM36 forcefield from the MacKerell Lab website; there have been some updates between February 2021 and July 2022 on forcefield file structure.
+We have been using the February 2021 version of the FF (and older) so we will most closely match that directory structure.

-To update the downloaded version of your CHARMM FF for peptoid amino acid mimic capabilities, start by copying the information found in this Github repositroy in the merged.rtp file directly into the merged.rtp doc in your CHARMM36 FF file.
+To update the downloaded version of your CHARMM FF for peptoid amino acid mimic capabilities, start by copying the information found in this Github repository in the merged.rtp file directly into the merged.rtp doc in your CHARMM36 FF file.

 Next, add the peptoid parameter TC found here in ffnonbonded.itp into the ffnonbonded.itp doc in your CHARMM36 FF file.

-Next, add the information contained here in bondtypes.itp, angletypes.itp, dihedraltypes.itp, and improper.itp into the ffbonded.itp doc in your CHARMM36 FF file.
+Next, add the information contained here in the ffbonded directory to the ffbonded.itp doc in your CHARMM36 FF file.
 There are 4 main sections of the ffbonded.itp file; add bondtypes.itp to the [bondtypes] section, angletypes.itp to the [angletypes] section, dihedraltypes.itp to the first [dihedraltypes] section, and improper.itp to the second [dihedraltypes] section (it should mention impropers).

 Note: In bondtypes.itp/angletypes.itp/etc., you only need to add the lines with information about peptoids.
 I have included the header for each section and followed each section with "; Original CHARMM..." so you know where to place the information we've gathered.

 Lastly, add 'TC   12.01100 ; peptoid carbonyl carbon' to atomtypes.atp in your FF directory.